BacharMetar/Dungeons-and-Dragons/README.md

 10. [Submission Guidelines](#submission-guidelines)

 ## Overview
 This project implements a single-player multi-level version of a Dungeons and Dragons board game.
 Navigate through dungeons, defeat enemies, and advance through levels to win the game.
-The program adheres to OOP principles and coding conventions.
+The program adheres to OOP principles and coding conventions and extensively utilizes callbacks for user interaction.

 ## Game Description
 The game unfolds on a board featuring a player, various enemies, walls, and open areas.
 Different symbols represent these elements, with the player aiming to progress through levels by defeating enemies and surviving.